 To be considered for admission to the Elms College DNP program Family Nurse Practitioner specialty track, the ideal candidate will have met the following criteria and requirements for Post-Baccalaureate and Post-Masters entry:

-- A Bachelor of Science degree or a Master of Science degree from a nationally accredited school of nursing.
+- Master of Science degree from a nationally accredited school of nursing.

 - A cumulative GPA of 3.0 or above on a 4.0 scale.